-This position is posted by Iron and Earth.
-Your interest in this position would involve participating in the Net-Zero Pathways (NZP) Program, if eligible.
+This position is posted by Iron & Earth.
+Your interest in this position would involve participating in the Net-Zero Pathways (NZP) Program, once hired by the employer.

-Week 1: Employability skills training and overview of renewable energy sector.
-NZP is a fully paid 5-day (including wrap-around financial assistance) employability and employer-based workshop with an overview of the opportunities in the renewable energy sector.
+Week 1: Introduction /overview of the renewable energy sector.
+NZP offers a fully paid 5-day (including wrap-around financial assistance) employability and employer-based workshop with an overview of the opportunities in the renewable energy sector.

 Weeks 2-7: Hands on training.
-We will assist in placing you in paid on-the-job training for 6 weeks with an employer in the renewable energy industry.
+We will assist you for the first 6 weeks of your employment onboarding with an employer in the renewable energy industry.

 HOW TO APPLY

-Interested candidates should fill out the Participant Registration Form as well as send their résumé/CV and cover letter to [email protected]
+Interested candidates should send their résumé/CV and cover letter to [email protected]